kwakuemma37/Azure-lessons/README.md

                      there's risk associated with an outage of an ExpressRoute circuit.

             - Zone-redaundant gateways
-                  - Take advantage of regions that support availability zones by deploying VPN gateways and ExpressRoute gateways in a zonde-redaundanct configuration.
+                  - Take advantage of regions that support availability zones by deploying VPN gateways and ExpressRoute gateways in a zone-redaundanct configuration.
                   - This configuration brings virtual network gateways
                               - resiliency,
                               - scalability,